Agricultural event empowers youth to join the industry

 The organization hosted an AgScape ThinkAG Career Competition catered to empowering youth and educators to understand both agriculture and food systems.

-The event took place at the Grand River Agricultural Society building beside the Grand River casino and racetrack in Elora on Nov.
+The event took place at the Grand River Agricultural Society building beside the Grand River Raceway in Elora on Nov.
 20 and 21.

-It included multiple groups of Wellington Catholic District School Board students in Grades 8 to 12 and 14 booths with various vendors representing careers across the agriculture and food industry.
+It included multiple groups of Wellington Catholic District School Board students in grades 8 to 12, with 14 booths featuring vendors representing careers across the agriculture and food industry.

 “This event is important for youth and students because I find more and more students are getting disconnected to their food system and also their agriculture system,” AgScape event coordinator Madison Lammers told the Advertiser.

-The students rotated through each booth learning information about the industry, playing informative games and earning points for a prize at the end.
+At each booth students learned about the industry, played informative games and earned points for a prize at the end.

-“We had 700 students yesterday come in and about 500 come in today … it just shows you that teachers and school boards are looking for opportunities to get their students engaged and hands-on with anything to do with agriculture,” Lammers noted.
+“We had 700 students yesterday come in and about 500 come in today … it just shows you that teachers and school boards are looking for opportunities to get their students engaged and hands-on with anything to do with agriculture,” said Lammers.

-“I know that job openings are increasing year after year; the average age of the farmer is increasing year by year so we’re going to see a lot of people retiring soon and not a lot of people taking on the farms they are retiring from,” Lammers added concerned over the increasing disinterest.
+“I know that job openings are increasing year after year; the average age of the farmer is increasing year by year so we’re going to see a lot of people retiring soon and not a lot of people taking on the farms they are retiring from,” Lammers noted.

-During Lammers’ opening presentation to the students she explained agriculture-based jobs that may come as a surprise to some, noting one in nine jobs in Canada are in the agriculture and food industry.
+During her opening presentation to students, she explained one in nine jobs in Canada are in the agriculture and food industry.

 The youth

-St. Joseph Catholic School student Emmi Ross-Cunningham enjoyed the many vendors, particularly an activity consisting of digging for worms in soil.
+St. Joseph Catholic School student Emmi Ross-Cunningham said she enjoyed the vendors, particularly an activity consisting of digging for worms in soil.

 She had been learning about agriculture in school, but her knowledge on the subject wasn’t vast.